FAQ

 Okay, well, a few.

-So, why take a 1-day?
+So, why take an intensive?

-Take one because, once upon a time, you knew the difference between a colon and a semi-colon, but that bit of knowledge is stuck in some far-off brain file along with your first grade teacher’s name and the lyrics to The Brady Bunch theme song.
+Take one because, once upon a time, you knew the difference between a colon and a semi-colon, but that bit of knowledge is stuck in some far-off brain file along with your first-grade teacher’s name and the lyrics to The Brady Bunch theme song.

 Just take one!
 Or give us a call and let us convince you.